 These questions make the definition of moral failure much harder to pin down.
 How you answer the first question is the most important.
 There are some philosophers who do not believe in any objective moral facts; in fact, about one-third of all philosophers believe there are no objective moral facts.
 Of course if there are no objective moral facts, then moral failures are an impossibility.
 To these philosophers, their answer to the question, “What is a moral failure?”, would be, “There is no such thing as a moral failure because there is no morality at which to fail.”
 If they give any other answer, then they are just confused about their own beliefs.
 It is impossible to say something does not exist and yet still insist it is possible to actually fail at the nonexistent entity.

 Even among the two-thirds who believe that morality can be objectively reached, there are some who still believe that morality is relative (they differentiate relativity from subjectivity).
 They just believe that we objectively reach a definition for morality by choosing a guideline from which to work.
-For example some choose the guideline to be Social Contract Theory, some choose the guideline to be Utilitarianism, some choose the guideline to be Negative Utilitarianism, some choose the guideline to be Objectivism, and still others choose some other guideline.
+For example some choose the guideline to be Social Contract Theory, some choose the guideline to be Utilitarianism, some choose the guideline to be Negative Utilitarianism, some choose the guideline to be Objectivism, some choose the guideline to be Consequentialism, and still others choose some other guideline.

 However, there are two glaring problems right off the bat with the assumption that these guidelines necessarily bring an objectively reached morality.
 They are: 1) one SUBJECTIVELY decides which guideline to choose, and 2) there is so much relativism in each of the guidelines mentioned that it is rather farcical to claim them as objective.